FabioBeltrame/FabioBeltrame/README.md

 ## Hello there 👋 Welcome to my personal project hub.

+### NOTE: This GitHub repo does not include the vast majority of my projects, which are stored in private repositories on local GitLab servers or Bitbucket.

 ### About Me
 * _PhD_ in **Power & Propulsion** systems from the Aerospace Engineering faculty of **Delft University of Technology**
 * _M.Sc_ in Aerospace Engineering with a specialization in **fluid dynamics and propulsion** from **Politecnico di Torino**